 How to help lessen single mom guilt in the future

-Single mom guilt consists of more than just mom related things.
+Single mom guilt consists of more than just mom-related things.
 It includes guilt and regret associated with your divorce and how your divorce affects your children.
-It includes all the stereotypes and judgement about being single mom.
+It includes all the stereotypes and judgement about being a single mom.
 And because you are the only adult in the room, it also includes second- and triple-guessing yourself in all parenting matters.

 For me, single mom guilt becomes debilitating when I get stuck in one of these vicious circles.

-Since I’m the only adult in the house I have to figure everything out by myself.
+Since I’m the only adult in the house, I have to figure everything out by myself.
 I don’t have anyone to bounce ideas off of or anyone to help me talk it out.
-So, sometimes it’s hard to get the momentum going toward problem solving.
-Especially since I also have to do everyday things like make dinner and give baths in spite of going through this mini-nervous breakdown.
+So sometimes it’s hard to get the momentum going toward problem solving.
+Especially since I also have to do everyday things like make dinner and give baths even though I’m going through this mini nervous breakdown.

 Guilt is never far away when you are a single mom.
-And if you’ve found yourself in one of those vicious circles it can seem impossible to get out of them.
-To help ease some of the stress here are 4 ways to manage single mom guilt.
+And if you’ve found yourself in one of those vicious circles it can seem impossible to get out.
+To help ease some of the stress, here are 4 ways to manage single mom guilt.

 Step 1: Make sure your stress level is under control

-It might also help to not over plan your days.
-And make sure that you have enough time set aside to just be alone.
-And remember to get enough sleep.
+It might also help to not over-plan your days.
+And to make sure that you have enough time set aside to just be alone.
+And, as always, remember to get enough sleep.

 Step 2: Use Connected Parenting Techniques

 Connected Parenting is not about being a perfect parent.
-But about using certain techniques and mindsets to help you parent in a stress-free and positive way.
+It’s about using certain techniques and mindsets to help you parent in a stress-free and positive way.
 This philosophy has made it possible for me to keep a relatively low-stress household.
-And it’s helped to get through common stressful situations like potty-training, tantrums, picky-eating, and bedtime.
+And it’s helped to get through common stressful situations like potty training, tantrums, picky eating, and bedtime.

 Step 3: Practice Self-Soothing Techniques

-When you feel stressed and full of guilt bad thoughts tend to circle around in your head.
-I know I’ve often thought horrible things about myself.
-I’ve said hurtful things about myself and have even called myself names like “stupid” and “hopeless”.
-These hurtful words just prolong the guilty feelings and makes things worse.
+When you feel stressed and full of guilt, bad thoughts tend to circle around in your head.
+I know I’ve often thought horrible things about myself during a bout of mom guilt.
+I’ve said hurtful things about myself and have even called myself names like “stupid” and “hopeless.”
+These hurtful words just prolong the guilty feelings and make things worse.

 I’ve started getting into the habit of going through a list of nice things to say about myself as a way to stop the guilt cycle.
 It might help you too.